quantaosun/Magpie/README.md

 Standard binding free energy calculation with OpenMM via Protein-ligand Alchemical Transformation Simulation, as described in the references, with Free GPU on Google Colab (https://colab.research.google.com/).

 ## How to use the code
+Do not excute the notebook as it is not opetimised yet.
-Excute Magpie.sh, with ctril+c to run the commands one by one, modify some file on the fly.
+Excute Magpie.sh instead, with ctril+c to run the commands one by one, modify some file on the fly.
 (Modify the "WALLTIME" string in the *cntl file to extend the simulation time for better performance.
-Modify the displacement vector based on your system, in *cntl file, for example.
-DISPLACEMENT = ' 26.449, 0.468, 11.615 ' , and displ = [26.449, 0.468, 11.615] in mdlambda.py.)
+Modify the displacement vector based on your system, as will be reminded when running sh file.

 ## Credits